By Renee Strange from Shreveport, LA

 This along with a bowl of tomato soup is one of my husband's favorite meals!
 It's fast, easy, and a great twist on a classic grilled cheese!

 As a student or anyone with no stove privileges, one can make a quick and easy grilled cheese sandwich on an iron.
 Assemble sandwich with buttered bread, wrap it in tin foil, and "fry" it on your iron.
-They turn out delicious with no dirty dishes.

 A lowfat way to be able to enjoy a "grilled cheese sandwich and tomato soup" is to toast the bread then add cheese and microwave 30 seconds or until the cheese melts!
 You don't have to load down with the butter and it's still very enjoyable!